Lattice-Automation/primers/README.md

 # primers

-This is a tool for creating PCR primers.
+This is a small, straightforward tool for creating PCR primers.
 Its target use-case is DNA assembly.
-It makes it easy to add sequences to the end of PCR fragments.
-This is part of [overlap extension polymerase chain reaction](https://en.wikipedia.org/wiki/Overlap_extension_polymerase_chain_reaction) and preparing unstandardized DNA sequences for Gibson assembly and Golden gate cloning.

-`primers` quickly creates pairs with optimized lengths, Tms, GC ratios, secondary structures (minimum free energies) and without off-target binding sites.
-Each returned primer has two tms: "tm", the melting temperature for the portion of the primer that binds to the template sequence and "tm_total", the melting temperature for the entire primer with additional sequence added to its 5' end.

-Compared to the most used alternative, [Primer3](https://github.com/primer3-org/primer3) (GPL v2), `primers` has a permissive MIT license and support for adding sequence to the 5' ends of primers.
+Reasons to choose it over [Primer3](https://github.com/primer3-org/primer3) include:

+- **simplicity**: It is a simple Python CLI/library with a single dependency ([seqfold](https://github.com/Lattice-Automation/seqfold)).
+This README is all you need for documentation ([versus](https://primer3.org/manual.html)).
+- **features**: `primers`' target use-case is DNA assembly.
+Unlike Primer3, it can choose primers while also adding base pairs to the 5' ends of primers (for Gibson or Golden Gate).
+- **license**: It has a permissive, business-friendly license (MIT) instead of a copyleft GPL v2.
+- **interface**: The Python library accepts and create primers for [Biopython `Seq` classes](https://biopython.org/wiki/Seq).
+It also supports JSON output to easily integrate with applications.

 ## Installation